dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-beginner-challenge-89ffd924/index.md

 Waiting for the map ID to be identified...

 #completed
 Yay!
-You've found the map ID 🎉
+You’ve found the map ID and just like with `bpftool prog`, a simple `bpftool map` works too 🤪
 ::

 ::hint-box